drostron/slamdata-docs/source/developers-guide.rst

 * Open a web browser and open the **sample1/index.html** file.

-In this mock-up app we are going to simulate a reporting application that allows healthcare professionals to run a few reports based on patient data.
-You can see the in this example we will have two reports.
+In this mock-up application we are going to simulate a reporting application that allows healthcare professionals to run a few reports based on patient data.
+In this example we will have two reports.

 4.2.2 - Sample Report 1
 '''''''''''''''''''''''

 We have already done most of the work for the first report, we just need to embed the appropriate code from SlamData into the web application.
-Again - this is a mock-up application which does not actually generate dynamic web pages, so we will be modifying static HTML files to simulate this.
+Again, this is a mock-up application which does not actually generate dynamic web pages, so we will be modifying static HTML files to simulate this.
 The guide will point out relevant areas in code that should be generated by your application.

-* If not already open then navigate to the **Average Weight by City** Workspace
+* If not already open then navigate to the **Average Weight by City** Workspace.

-* Flip the **Draftboard Card** over (again - this is the card that surrounds all of the decks with a white border)
+* Flip the **Draftboard Card** over (again, this is the card that surrounds all of the decks with a white border).

-* Select the **Embed Deck** option
+* Select **Embed Deck**.

 Notice that SlamData provides sample code to copy and paste into your own application or HTML file.